Students walking in front of SWCC Instructional Center

 Purpose Statement

-Southwestern Community College exists in order that community members have opportunities to gain skills and knowledge sufficient for successful employment, higher education achievement, and lifelong learning.
+Southwestern Community College provides students and community members with opportunities to gain skills and knowledge for successful employment, higher education achievement, and lifelong learning.

 Vision Statement